 “What now?” asked Steve.

-The dark, cool forest yielded no sound that night.
+The cool, dark forest yielded no sound that night.
 Not even a cricket.
-The only noise was the sound of our boots in the autumn leaf litter.
+The only audible sound was our boots in the autumn leaf litter.
 Steve carried a bright flashlight, and a water gun filled with holy water.
-Conrad also had a small flashlight.
-Who knows what all else he was carrying.
+Conrad also had a small flashlight; who knows what all else he was carrying.
 I had my trusty revolver loaded with silver bullets, plus a few other things.
-My night vision is good enough that I don’t need a flashlight.
+Thanks to being a werewolf, my night vision is good enough that I don’t need a flashlight.

 “You alright?” asked Steve.

-“I’ll be okay,” said Conrad, leaning against an oak.
+“I’ll be okay,” replied Conrad, leaning against an oak.
 “There’s just a lot of evil energy here.”

 “Need a minute?”
 I asked.

-“You alright?” asked Steve.
+“You alright?” asked Steve as he helped me off the forest floor.
 I responded in the affirmative.